-- i) The financial statements of the Group companies are consolidated on a line-by-line basis and intra-group balances and transactions including unrealized gain / loss from such transactions are eliminated upon consolidation. - ii) The difference between the cost of investment in the Subsidiaries over its proportionate share in the net assets value at the time of acquisition of stake in subsidiaries is recognised in the financial statements as Goodwill or Capital Reserve as the case may be.
+- The financial statements of the Group companies are consolidated on a line-by-line basis and intrai) group balances and transactions including unrealized gain / loss from such transactions are eliminated upon consolidation. - ii) The difference between the cost of investment in the Subsidiaries over its proportionate share in the net assets value at the time of acquisition of stake in subsidiaries is recognised in the financial statements as Goodwill or Capital Reserve as the case may be.
 For this purpose, the company's share of net worth is determined on the basis of the latest financial statements prior to the acquisition after making necessary adjustments for material events between the date of such financial statements and the date of respective acquisition.
 Capital reserve on consolidation is adjusted against Goodwill.
 Changes in parents ownership interest in subsidiary that do not result in the parent losing control of the subsidiary are recognised directly in equity. - iii) Non controlling interest in net profit/loss of the Subsidiaries for the year is identified and adjusted against income in order to arrive at the net income attributable to shareholders' of the company.
-Non controlling interest in net assets of the subsidiaries is identified and presented separately in Consolidated Financial Statements. - iv) As far as possible the Consolidated Financial Statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances and are presented in the same manner as the company's financial statements. - v) The financial statements of the entities used for the purpose of consolidation are drawn up to the same reporting date as that of the company. - vi) Foreign Exchange fluctuations on conversion of the accounts of foreign subsidiaries have been taken to "Foreign Currency Translation Reserve" (Arising on Consolidation).
+Non controlling interest in net assets of the subsidiaries is identified and presented separately in Consolidated Financial Statements. - iv) As far as possible the Consolidated Financial Statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances and are presented in the same manner as the company's financial statements. - The financial statements of the entities used for the purpose of consolidation are drawn up to the same reporting date as that of the company.